 Students in the program will live in Harvard-affiliated housing.
 The program will provide all research and course-related expenses, room, travel to and from the program, and typically, a stipend of $3,500 and a food allowance of $1500.
 Students participating in MARC or similar programs that provide summer support are welcome to apply.
 Students are required to participate for the full period of the program.

 Faculty Mentors for Students Interested in the Social Sciences and Humanities

-We are currently in the process of identifying potential faculty mentors in the Social Sciences and Humanities for Summer 2014.
-Areas we hope to cover include Economics, Education, Government, History, Law, Psychology, Public Policy, Religion, Social Policy, Sociology, and Religion.
+We are currently in the process of identifying potential faculty mentors in the Social Sciences and Humanities for Summer 2015.
+Areas we hope to cover include Economics, Education, Government, History, Law, Literature, Psychology, Public Policy, Religion, Social Policy and Sociology.
+We will have definite placements in Environmental Humanities and Medical Humanities.
 If there are specific faculty you might be interested in working with, whether in the above areas or in other fields, please indicate this on your application.